Find Affordable College Courses

 Harrisonburg, VA

-James Madison University landed the #10 spot in the 2023 rankings for the best value master’s degree communication and media studies programs.
-JMU is a fairly large public school located in the small city of Harrisonburg.
+James Madison University did quite well in this year’s ranking of the best places for communication and media studies students to get a master’s degree.
+It came in at #10 on the list.
+JMU is a fairly large public school located in the city of Harrisonburg.

 Full Communication & Media Studies at James Madison University Report